ddella/Docker_2_Nets/README.md

 ```
 >Here I decided to specify a static IP address, even though I have a DHCP pool in my network:

-4. Start the container and enjoy :-)
+4. Start the container and enjoy 😀
 ```sh
 docker start twonics
 ```

-5. In this case, OpenSSH was installed and running on my container, so lets dive in it:
+5. In this case, OpenSSH was installed and running on my container, so let's dive in it:
 ```sh
 ssh -l root -p 2222 localhost
 ```
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 2. Docker Compose
 This is easier and simpler.
 Create simple `yaml` file and start the container with Docker Compose.
-In my case I named the file [twonics.yml](twonics.yml).
+In my case, I named the file [twonics.yml](twonics.yml).

 ```sh
 docker compose -f twonics.yml --project-name twonics up -d